nuodong/edison/README.md

 `$ edison status`

 *A quick check to let you know if Edison is online or offline.
-Use configured_edison --wifi to get your Edison online.*
+Use 'edison wifi' to get your Edison online.*

 `$ edison weather (-c, --city to set a city, defaults to Seattle), (-s, --state to set state, defaults to WA), (-k, --key required Weather Underground API key) `